sensebox/books-v2/en/ttn_integration.md

 - Data throughput: 300 - 3000 Bit/s
 - Range: up to 15km

-TTN is one of several projects, which is the radio hardware's associated Infrastructure implemented for the IP network, enabling registered devices can be connected to the Internet.
+TTN is one of several projects, which aims to enable registered devices to connect to the Internet via LoRa.

-Users can add *Gateways* and *Nodes* to the network.
+Users can also add *Gateways* and *Nodes* to the network.

 ## TTN openSenseMap Integration